Making Almost Commuting Matrices Commute

 The problem of when two almost commuting matrices are close to matrices which exactly commute, or, equivalently, when a matrix which is close to normal is close to a normal matrix, has a long history.
 See, for example \cite{hist1,hist2}, and other references in \cite{hl} where it is mentioned that the problem dates back to the 1950s or earlier.
 Finally in 1995, Lin\cite{hl} proved that for any $\epsilon>0$, there is a $\delta>0$ such that for all $N$, for any pair of Hermitian $N$-by-$N$ matrices, $A,B$, with $\Vert A \Vert, \Vert B \Vert \leq 1$, and $\Vert [A,B] \Vert \leq \delta$, there exists a pair $A',B'$ with $[A',B']=0$ and $\Vert A-A'\Vert \leq \epsilon$ and $\Vert B-B' \Vert \leq \epsilon$ This proof was later shortened and generalized by Friis and Rordam\cite{fr}.
 Interestingly, the same is not true for almost commuting unitary matrices\cite{voiu} or for almost commuting triplets\cite{voi,krd}.

 The importance of the above results is that the bound is uniform in $N$.
 That is, $\delta$ depends only on $\epsilon$.
 Unfortunately, the proofs do not give any bounds on how $\delta$ depends on $\epsilon$.
-Further, the proofs of Lin and Friis and Rordam are nonconstructive, so there is no known way to find the matrices $A'$ and $B'$.
 In this paper, we present a construction of matrices $A'$ and $B'$ which enables us to give lower bounds on how small $\delta$ must be to obtain a given error $\epsilon$.

 Specifically, we prove that \begin{theorem} Let $A$ and $B$ be Hermitian, $N$-by-$N$ matrices, with $\Vert A \Vert, \Vert B \Vert \leq 1$.
 Suppose $\Vert [A,B] \Vert \leq \delta$.
 Then, there exist Hermitian, $N$-by-$N$ matrices $A'$ and $B'$ such that \begin{itemize} \item[{\bf 1}:] $[A',B']=0$.